sumawa/eventcounter/README.md

 ./kill_eventcount.sh
 ```

+#### Possible Improvements:

+* Http Service and Event processing daemon can be separate projects deployed independently
+* More externally configurable properties, esp for scheduled activities like socket read and websocket push
+* Profiling (Apache Bench, VisualVM)
+* Exhuastive Test cases and Coverage (Need more time to write test cases)
+* More error handling needed in "execute" defined in EventDataService, and investigate acquire and release of socket resources.

 #### Libraries used
 * http4s: a Type safe, functional, streaming HTTP for Scala (Http4s deals with I/O using cats-effect)
 * cats/cats-effect: high-performance, asynchronous, composable framework for building real-world applications in a purely functional style
 * doobie: a pure functional JDBC layer for Scala and Cats.
 It provides a functional way to construct programs that use JDBC.
 * fs2: purely functional, effectful, and polymorphic stream processing library
 * others: circe (JSON library) pureconfig (for loading configuration files)

-#### Possible Improvements:

-* Http Service and Event processing daemon can be separate projects deployed independently
-* More externally configurable properties, esp for scheduled activities like socket read and websocket push
-* Profiling (Apache Bench, VisualVM)
-* Exhuastive Test cases and Coverage (Need more time to write test cases)
-* There is a possible bug in "execute" defined in EventDataService, as the "release" may not happen after use.

 #### Artefacts:
 - EventCounterMain: